DataDog/hiring-engineers/answers.md

 ![new-monitor](./img/4.1-new-monitor.png "new-monitor")

 On the following step, we can do as follows:
-- Ont the Detection Method, select Threshold Alert
+- On the Detection Method, select Threshold Alert
 - Select our custom metric `my_metric` on the Metric Definition
 - Choose **Multi Alert** so we can filter the alerts by host
 - Set the alert condition to be: Trigger when the metric is above the threshold on average  during the last 5 minutes for any host